deathworlders/online/content/book/deathworlders/chapter-33-metadyskolia.md

 She sighed again, turned and gave him a forgiving kiss.
 “Let me… think,” she said.

 “I...Okay.
-Uh, I’m... gonna take a shower.”
+Uh, I’m...gonna take a shower.”
 Julian cleared his throat and climbed out of the bunk too.

 He made it a cold one and scrubbed his face hard as he thought.